 There are two kinds of strength necessary to complete your course; physical and mental.
 Your body needs to be strong, but you must also come with an open mind, willing spirit and a cooperative attitude.
 Whether you paddle a canoe or kayak for six or eight hours, expedition with a 50+ pound pack for 10 miles or scale a rock wall, you will be pushed and rewarded on many levels.

-Note to smokers and caffeine drinkers: If you smoke, it's essential to quit before you arrive.
-Using your course as a means to quit smoking is NOT recommended.
+Note to nicotine users: It's essential to quit before you arrive.
+Using your course as a means to quit nicotine is NOT recommended.
 You will be put in a number of stressful situations and a person suffering from nicotine withdrawal may not be able to effectively deal with those situations.
-If you drink caffeine, it is also essential to significantly reduce your level of consumption prior to your course start.
-Caffeine withdrawal may cause severe headaches which can hinder your progress on course.

 Consider and be prepared for: